ZHANG45/crawl_tweet/README.md

 Then you can try to run it.

 ## Functions
-This code contains several functions like search tweets reply to a specific user, or get all tweet published by a specific user.
+This code contains several functions to get information from twitter.
+        home_tweet(user): # get tweets showing in homepage of user get_all_friends(user, number): #get all information of user's friends get_status(user, number): #same as get_all_friends
+        get_tweet(user, number): #get published tweet by user( only published in 7 days) search_tweet(user, query, number): #search tweet replies to user in 7 days that contains words in query